 Based in New York City, I have an academic and professional background in both fine and applied art.
 Much of my work has been in sculpture, mostly direct metal and carved stone.
-When I merged photography with scuba diving, it soon became my most rewarding creative endeavor.
+When I merged photography with scuba diving over twenty years ago, it soon became my most rewarding creative endeavor.

 These facets come together in heightened comprehension once the shutter is released.
 An acute spatial awareness, as well as being while truly seeing, is essential in creating these images.

 I'm also engaged in activism to protect and restore the ocean.
 As with benefiting me as an underwater photographer, my work as a sculptor has carried over in creating "waterworks" of protected aquatic life and habitat.

 In fact, art is the vital element sorely lacking in environmentalism.
 Original visions and perspectives derived from aesthetic perception are desperately needed.
 Not art as esoteric or unstructured...it's actually more the contrary.
 Artistic insight is projective, integrative and precise...a valuable skill set in achieving conservation gains within a culture that values acquisitive lifestyles over life itself.

 The emotive quality conveyed with my photography reflects my advocacy for people to take decisive action to restore and protect the precarious balance of aquatic environments.
 A strong marine conservation ethos must be cultivated for the sake of the ocean's beings and a world that requires their enduring existence.

 Copyright for these articles and photographs belongs solely to Edward Dorson.
 This material may not be copied, downloaded, or used in any way without the expressed, written permission of the author/photographer.